thecommunitydigitallibrary/cdl-platform/README.md

 - No data is persisted; once the Docker containers stops, all data is lost.
 - The Chrome extension (from the Web store) is not compatible with the local version (yet).
+- However, you can build and load the extension locally.
 - "Reset Password" will not work due to no access to SendGrid.

 ### Requirements for running locally